electricomics/generator/workshop-notes.md

 * zoom in/out
 * proportionally resize
-* additional graphical indication for where we are, what is selected
-* show file name - hide the id in the panel
+* additional graphical indication for where we are, what is selected V* show file name - hide the id in the panel
 * panel with all the assets available
-* z-index auto increment
+V* z-index auto increment
 * Better labels for buttons